Where to Stay in Naxos

 Is Naxos good for families?

-It is arguably the best island in the Cyclades for families.
-Shallow calm beaches especially Agios Georgios, affordable family-friendly hotels, kid-safe food, and the kind of relaxed atmosphere where no one blinks at a noisy toddler.
-Add in the Naxos Water Park and easy bus connections, and you have an island that works for every age.
+It's arguably the best Cycladic island for families.
+Shallow calm beaches like Agios Georgios, affordable family hotels, kid-safe food, relaxed atmosphere, plus the Water Park and easy bus connections work for every age.